 | Can my mechanic fix blue cars?
 A discussion of health clinician’s interactions with Aboriginal Australian clients|

 | Pre-graduating medical students interest in rural internship.|

-The LIME Network is hosted by the Onemda VicHealth Koori Health Unit
+The LIME Network is hosted by the Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne.

 The views expressed on the website do not necessarily represent the position of the Australian Government.

 LIME logo and artwork by Michelle Smith and Kevin Murray